 In 2009, 3 pooled samples from 1 site were rejected, compared to 1 pooled sample from 1 site in 2008.
+In 2010, 3 pooled samples from 1 site were rejected, the same number as in 2009.

-The isolation of SAV in samples received for surveillance of VHSV and IHNV continues to represent a problem for detection of the two rhabdoviruses.
+The isolation of SAV (the virus causing pancreas disease - PD) in samples received for surveillance of VHSV and IHNV continues to represent a problem for detection of the two rhabdoviruses.
 Presently, neutralising antibodies against SAV are not available.
-Also, it is not known whether replication of SAV will inhibit replication of VHSV in the BF-2 cells.
-Therefore,
+Also, it is not known whether replication of SAV will inhibit replication of VHSV in BF-2 cells.
+Therefore, tissue homogenates of SAV-positive samples are always examined for VHSV by real-time RT-PCR to ensure the absence of this virus.
+The SAV-positive sites are located in the region where PD is considered endemic.